Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

 As curved-space complements to these classical theorems, it is very natural therefore to study large-$N$ limits of eigenvalues of Brownian motions on $\mathrm{U}(N)$ and $\mathrm{GL}(N,\C)$.
 The unitary case was initiated by Philippe Biane in \cite{Biane1997b,Biane1997JFA}, with some related work by Eric Rains around the same time \cite{Rains1997}.
-He showed that, with the correct scaling of the metrics on the groups $\mathrm{U}(N)$, the unitary Brownian motion $U(t)=U^N(t)$ has a large-$N$ limit $(u(t))_{t\ge 0}$ which he called the {\em free unitary Brownian motion}.
-The multiplicative increments $U(s)^{-1}\, U(t)$, $s<t$, are independent for all $N$; by comparison, the increments $u(s)^{-1}\,u(t)$ are {\em freely} independent.
-The free unitary Brownian motion quickly became a central and useful object in the theory of free entropy, allowing classical regularizing properties of heat flow to be used in difficult entropy and information problems in free probability, cf.\ \cite{Voiculescu1999,CollinsKemp2014} and many, many following papers.
-Its study, and the study of the convergence $U^N(t)\rightharpoonup u(t)$, progressed steadily over the last two decades with stronger forms of convergence of eigenvalues, including concentration at the edge and absence of outliers \cite{Kemp2018}; strong metric convergence and mesoscopic scale analysis of eigenvalue evolution \cite{Melcher2018}, linear fluctuations \cite{LevyMaida2010}, applications to Yang--Mills theory \cite{KempMM1,KempMM2}, connections with non-intersecting Brownian motions \cite{Liechty}, etc.
+Inspired by earlier work of Applebaum, Hudson, and Parthasarathy \cite{AH1984,HP1984} and especially Bo\.{z}ejko, K\"ummerer, and Speicher \cite{BS1991,KS1992}, Biane set the framework for free stochastic calculus, and used it to construct a noncommutatve process $(u(t))_{t\ge 0}$ he called {\em free unitary Brownian motion} as a solution to a free SDE (the free version of \eqref{eq.UBM.SDE}).
+He then proved that, with the correct scaling of the metrics on the groups $\mathrm{U}(N)$, the unitary Brownian motion $U(t)\in\mathrm{U}(N)$ converges to $u(t)$ as $N\to\infty$ in {\em $\ast$-distribution}: convergence of traces of polynomial functions of the process at different times.
+Given that both $U(t)$ and $u(t)$ are unitary operators, this sufficed to prove convergence of the density of eigenvalues of $U(t)$ to a probability measure determined by $u(t)$.
+This convergence result, and the free unitary Brownian motion process, found many uses in the theory of free entropy (e.g.\ \cite{Voiculescu1999,CollinsKemp2014}).
+Many more refined convergence results were explored in the ensuing two decades, including concentration at the edge and absence of outliers \cite{Kemp2018}, strong metric convergence and mesoscopic scale analysis of eigenvalue evolution \cite{Melcher2018}, linear fluctuations \cite{LevyMaida2010,KempCebron2022}, applications to Yang--Mills theory \cite{KempMM1,KempMM2}, and connections with non-intersecting Brownian motions \cite{Liechty}.